 Welcome to another month of the peanut butter bash with this maple peanut butter quinoa pudding.
+Thanks to Minute® Ready to Serve Rice for sponsoring this quinoa portion of this recipe!
 This month’s theme was peanut butter and quinoa to get the year started out right.
-I thought I would share a semi-healthy (..mehhh sort of, but not really) recipe.
+I thought I would share a nutritious recipe.
 The peanut butter adds most lovely creamy texture.
 The quinoa adds a nice pop with every bite.
 The maple flavor pairs perfectly with the peanut butter.
 Oh, and the brown sugar brings the sweetness that I need in all my recipes.
 This is more of a dessert rather than breakfast, just so you’re warned.

 This recipe reminds me of grits with butter and brown sugar.
 It’s one of my very favorite things to eat.
 This is right up there.
 I feel like this recipe has more liquid and creamier.
 I also think it’s a ton healthier than the grits.
 I’m seriously thinking about making my grits for the blog now.
 Mostly because I need a reason to make it and be able to eat it.
 Just in case you missed my saltine candy post where I declare I’m back to the fight to being thin, that’s the news.
 Not because I made it my resolution, but because my pants are pinching me in places I don’t prefer to be pinched in.
 You feel me?

 I initially made this recipe by first cooking the quinoa.
 I didn’t mind it because I’m a lover of food and being in the kitchen.
 I have found a shortcut to cut down the cooking time for my impatient readers using Minute® Ready to Serve Rice brown rice and quinoa.
 If you use this way rather than cooking your own quinoa, you’ll have red quinoa in your pudding.
 Man, it is nice to be able to cut down on time when you’re in a little bit of a hurry.